 Even as a teenager, it was clear that Kobe Bryant was special.
-Although injuries have slowed him down lately, he has put forth elite play in multiple decades and is one of the biggest figures in modern basketball.
-It should come as no surprise that Kobe Bryant shoes are in the same discussion as LeBron James shoes and behind only Michael Jordan shoes as far as the biggest signature shoe lines in basketball history.
+Although injuries and age finally took their toll, he put forth elite play in multiple decades and remains one of the biggest figures in modern basketball.
+The Kobe Bryant signature sneaker line is a force to be reckoned with, as well.

-The key difference between the shoe lines for Michael Jordan, LeBron James and Kobe Bryant is that Kobe was not always a member of the Nike brand.
-Only 17 at the time and fresh out of high school, Kobe Bryant signed a endorsement deal with Adidas.
+The key difference between the shoe lines for Michael Jordan, LeBron James and Kobe Bryant is that Kobe was not always a member of team Nike.
+Only 17 at the time and fresh out of high school, Kobe Bryant signed an endorsement deal with Adidas.
 The six-year deal was reportedly for $48 million.
-This might explain why he did not sign with Nike to start his career as Adidas made a big offer to Bryant before he was drafted.
-A month later, Bryant was drafted 13th overall by the Charlotte Hornets and then traded to the Los Angeles Lakers.
+This might explain why he did not sign with Nike to start his career as Adidas made a huge offer to Bryant even before he was drafted.
+A month later, Bryant was taken 13th overall by the Charlotte Hornets and then immediately traded to the Los Angeles Lakers.

-The Nike era of Kobe Bryant shoes began slowly as they collaborated on the inaugural signature shoe design.
-In the meantime, Kobe took the court wearing Nike Air Huarache sneakers for the 2003-04 and 2004-05 seasons.
-Finally, the Nike Zoom Kobe I made its debut and has been one of the most popular signature shoe lines since then.
-Kobe Bryant shoes have gone through a considerable transformation while with Nike.
-The first edition was more of a standard basketball shoe and subsequent editions transitioned to a low-top look, following a soccer shoe design.
-Now back to the high-top style with the Nike Kobe 9 Elite, the newest shoes share similar characteristics with a boxing boot, and was reportedly inspired by Bryant spending time with Manny Pacquiao.
+The Nike era of Kobe Bryant shoes began slowly as they collaborated on the inaugural signature design.
+In the meantime, Kobe took the court mostly wearing Nike Air Huarache sneakers for the 2003-04 and 2004-05 seasons.
+Finally, the Nike Zoom Kobe I made its debut and Bryant's line has been one of the most popular signature shoe offerings since then.

-In addition to the many Kobe Bryant shoes in his base signature offerings, multiple variations, including Elite and Prelude, add to the totals.
+In addition to the many Kobe Bryant shoes in his base signature offerings, multiple variations, including Elite and Prelude, add to the totals, as well as retro Protro editions.
 The Nike Venomenon was previously not available in the US, but sneakerheads stateside can now find the lower-priced Kobe Bryant shoes.
 Also, the original Nike HyperDunk (2008), is commonly associated with Kobe Bryant.

 *Shoes synonymous with Kobe Bryant, but not officially among his signature shoes.*